 You will also need to assess how much value your home improvement could add.
 Decide whether the cost, as well as the potential mess and chaos in your home for a period of time would be worth the value it would add in the long run.

-For instance, paying £10,000 for a new modern kitchen.
-In theory, it would replace old surfaces and fixtures, as well as worn out appliances.
+For instance, paying £10,000 for a new modern kitchen would replace old surfaces and fixtures, as well as worn out appliances.
 You would not only be set back £10,000, but also have the cost of interest you'll have to pay to the loan provider.

 Your kitchen is also likely to be out of use for up to a month.
 So if you're doing it to increase the value of your home, how much would a new kitchen add?